Sgendelsman/Morsr/README.md

 # Applications

 The Telegraph is a versatile tool, usable for a wide variety of markets and solutions.
-Our Summer 2018 launh will include the following three intitiatives, but more are planned for down the line.
+Our Summer 2018 launch will include the following three intitiatives, but more are planned for down the line.

 ### Morsr Dating